mozilla-extensions/regrets-reporter/docs/TESTING.md

 - Run `youTubeUsageStatistics` in the Console.
 - Right click on "Object" and choose "Copy object”.
 - Paste into the bug report.

+## General YouTube functionality should not be affected

+This extension does not intentionally modify YouTube functionality in any way.
+Any breakage should be reported as bugs/issues.

+At least verify the following functionality is intact with the extension installed:

+- Visit YouTube.com
+- Log in
+- List history, subscriptions etc (without page reloads / &pbjreload=102 issues)
+- Watch videos
+- Subscribe and unsubscribe to channels from video watch pages

+Note that issues are much more likely on Chrome due to the lack an WebExtension API for reading response data ([for more details, see this open Chrome bug from 2015](https://bugs.chromium.org/p/chromium/issues/detail?id=487422)), requiring our extension to implement a page-script-level workaround.